makrai/notes/loschilov1711-decou-weight-decay-regu.md

   inequivalence we expose),
-* we propose a simple modification to recover the original formulation of weight decay regularization by _decoupling_ the weight decay from the optimization steps taken w.r.t. the loss function
+* we propose a simple modification to recover the original formulation of weight decay regularization by _decoupling_ the weight decay from the optimization steps taken wrt the loss function
 * empirical evidence that our proposed modification
   * decouples the optimal choice of weight decay factor